SixArm/project-management-priority-score/README.md

   * options: commentable
 -->

-# Project management priority score
+# SixArm.com → Project management → <br> Priority score

 <img src="README.png" alt="Objective" style="width: 100%;"/>

-Project management  priority score is a simple way to rank items, such as goals, tasks, issues, etc. This page explains the task priority score that our teams use.
+Priority score is a simple way to rank items, such as goals, tasks, issues, etc. This page explains the task priority score that our teams use.

 * Priority 0 = Emergency
 * Priority 1 = Must have